Edward Lucien Bobinski

-Edward Lucien Bobinski is a Canadian former diplomat.
-He was appointed concurrently as Ambassador Extraordinary and Plenipotentiary to Saudi Arabia, the Yemen Arab Republic and to the People's Republic of Yemen and later to Somalia then the Philippines.
+Edward Lucien Bobinski (born 3 October 1932) is a Canadian former diplomat.
+Bobinski was born in Montreal in 1932.
+In 1976 he was appointed concurrently as Ambassador Extraordinary and Plenipotentiary to Saudi Arabia, the Yemen Arab Republic and to the People's Republic of Yemen and later to Somalia then the Philippines.

 After retirement Bobinski settled in Vancouver, British Columbia.
 He became an avid golfer.